tmr08c/tmr08c.github.io/content/blog/2020/04/letter-seesaw/index.md

 ### Being Agile

 Looking at the [Agile Manifesto]( https://agilemanifesto.org/), I think it is a guide to pragmatism.
 For example, one of the points is to favor responding to change over following a plan.
 I believe this is in response to some of the upfront requirements and design work that came out of the [waterfall method](https://en.wikipedia.org/wiki/Waterfall_model).
 It feels _prudent_ to spend a bunch of time before you write any code trying to map out the whole project.
 However, in practice, you can't see the future and you can't plan for everything, so projects inevitably go off-plan.
-In practice, it is more _sensible_ to expect change and be ready to respond to.
+In practice, it is more _sensible_ to expect change and be ready to respond.

 While I think the agile manifesto falls on the side of pragmatism, there is a meta-level of pragmatism that I think people don't always acknowledge: